BrandonQuinn/kjc/README.md

 * -s is the source directory, where the source files are.
 * -d is the output directory, where everything will be compiled.
-* -lib is a directory with all the libraries in it.
+* -lib (optional) is a directory with all the libraries in it.

 Now, it needs some work but the lib option essentially ignores directories and copies every file it finds with the .jar, .so, .dll or .dylib extension the the output directory marked with the -d option.